From Pastor to Programmer

 I can't emphasize the "encouragement" enough.
 Looking back at that time from my current vantage point enables me to recognize just how much peer pressure shaped the next eight years of my life.
 There was an incredible amount of pressure put on me by others, and my own sense of guilt, to use these skills "for the Lord."
 As in, if I didn't use these skills in the church, that I would be squandering them, or even worse, committing sin.
 I, of course, didn't want to be a sinner and so it seemed like I was destined to be a pastor.

 After college, I spent a year in a volunteer organization where I practically lived in a van with five other people, driving around the United States doing youth and worship ministry.
 We covered ~60,000 miles that year.
-It was a challenging time for my team, and not many of us survived the whole year.
-We started as a team of six, we ended as a team of three.
+It was a challenging time for my team.
+We started as a group of six, but only three of us, including me, stayed with the program for the entire year of service.
 After this time of volunteering, I continued following the natural path of ministry and became a pastor of youth and worship ministries for a small church in rural Illinois.

 I took this job at the same time that our country entered the Great Recession.
 As you might imagine, this wasn't a good time to work for an organization that depends upon donations to survive.
 My time at the church was quite short, just over a year, and finances played a big part in just how brief my tenure was.